python/cpython/Doc/library/tkinter.rst

 Tkinter Modules
 ^^^^^^^^^^^^^^^

-:mod:`tkinter` has the core functionality and the regular Tk widgets.
+:mod:`tkinter` has the core functionality and the bindings for regular Tk widgets.
 Unless you're using the additional widgets, this will be all that you really need.

 :mod:`tkinter.ttk` and :mod:`tkinter.tix` have classes for extra